 I don't want OpenAI scanning conversations and calling the police either, but when you say AI companies should face massive liability when anyone gets hurt, you're asking for the most extreme, CYA results.
 That's what happens, and has always happened, when you make policy with the plaintiffs' bar."

 Guess they need not go scorched earth policy on this.
+It's like videogames panic basically.

 This reminds me of this opinion